-Endocrine disruptors (EDs) are currently the main focus of the discussions on man-made chemicals.
-The European Commission is now expected to set criteria to identify endocrine disrupting chemicals by the summer of 2016.
+Endocrine disruptors (EDs) are among the most discussed and investigated chemicals.
+The European Commission just recently set criteria to identify endocrine disrupting chemicals in the context of the Biocidal Products and Plant Protection Products Regulations.
 For 15 years, world-wide, science has advanced in this field, significantly improving the chemical framework in Europe.
-Meanwhile, more questions and concerns about the hormonal effect of substances have been raised.
+Meanwhile, more questions and concerns about the hormonal effects of substances have been raised.
 It is the industry's duty to take an active part in this debate and to share its views on how best to ensure safety; i.e. to identify and regulate endocrine disruptors of concern.